Struggling with Focus? Here’s Help

-In other words, don’t feel guilty about not being on task all the time.
+Don’t feel guilty about not being on task all the time.

 Worrying is Bad for Long-Term Focus

-Basically, worrying is like being on a hamster wheel.
+Worrying is like being on a hamster wheel.
 You’re busy wearing yourself out, but you’re not accomplishing anything.

 Focus in Keeping with Your Season of Life

 This past spring, my “best-laid plans” for the relaunch and rebranding of my site fell through when I got the phone call no parent wants to get, that two of my kids were in a horrible car wreck — so horrible I didn’t even recognize the car when we went to the junkyard.
-For most of spring and summer, my focus was on insurance paperwork, doctor’s visits, traveling to the hospital two hours away, learning how to operate a feeding pump, and generally dealing with the immediate needs that were dropped in our laps.
+For most of spring and summer, my focus was on insurance paperwork, doctor’s visits, traveling to the hospital two hours away, learning how to operate a feeding pump, and dealing with the immediate needs that the emergency dropped in our laps.

 Be All There

 If you’re out “enjoying the day” with your kids, then really enjoy it with your kids.
-Put the phone away, or turn off your data connection so that you can only get emergency phone calls.
+Put the phone away, or turn off your data connection so you can only get emergency phone calls.

 If your focus is on your phone or the internet, that’s where you’re using up your energy.
 Tim Robbins once said, “Where your focus goes, your energy flows.”
 This is so true.
-If I’m expending my energy and my time on something that isn’t important long term, I’m going to have to give up time and energy on something that is important.
+If I’m spending my energy and my time on something that isn’t important for the long term, I’m going to have to give up time and energy on something that is important.
 Is it worth it?